-Safeguarding and child protection is everyone's responsibility - every child entering the Excellence Girls Academy setting becomes the responsibility of all the adults around them.
-Our duty towards their welfare and safety also becomes an Islamic obligation for which we will be held accountable.
+Safeguarding and child protection is everyone's responsibility.
 This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour policy - Pastoral support system
+- Behaviour policy

+- Pastoral support system

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: - Healthy and respectful relationships - Boundaries and consent - o Stereotyping, prejudice and equality - o Body confidence and self-esteem - How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - o What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

+- Healthy and respectful relationships

+- Boundaries and consent

+- Stereotyping, prejudice and equality

+- Body confidence and self-esteem

+- o How to recognise an abusive relationship (including coercive and controlling behaviour)

+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support - What constitutes sexual harassment and sexual violence and why they're always unacceptable